GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: State of the art

+The above studies broadly mention privacy regulations such as HIPAA, but our work focuses specifically on GDPR and systematically analyzes the mobile-app literature using a GDPR-centered classification framework based on fine-grained GDPR privacy concepts.

-\rev{ PbD has largely impacted the drafting of various privacy concerns in the GDPR , e.g., the closely related concerns data-protection-by-design and by-default (as discussed in art.
+\textit{Privacy-by-Design (PbD)} is a central principle in the GDPR that has been as well widely studied in SE.
+PbD has largely impacted the drafting of various privacy concerns in the GDPR , e.g., the closely related concerns data-protection-by-design and by-default (as discussed in art.
 25).
-We thus review the related work focusing on PbD. }
+We thus review the related work focusing on PbD.

 \rev{To this end, de Chaves et al.~\cite{deChaves2023} reported on the level of understanding of PbD principles and goals in SE during the early years of the GDPR (2018--2022).
 Results showed that no particular principle was emphasized in the survey.
 The majority of the papers addressed compliance at large with limited or no references to a specific privacy principle.
 The contributions of these papers were mostly related to supporting business processes. }